laiba26-aslam/Amazon_sale_report/README.md

 ###### Regional Insights:
 See Top 6 States by Quantity and visualize sales distribution across India on a map for better regional understanding.

 ###### Category Analysis:
 Explore which product categories bring in the highest sales and how they compare month to month.

 ###### Interactive Filters:
 Filter data by Category, State, Courier Status, or Sales Channel to view insights from different angles
+## Expected Results

+A clear, visual summary of overall e-commerce performance.

+Easy identification of top-performing categories and regions.

+Better understanding of courier efficiency and cancellation trends.

+Actionable insights to improve product planning and sales strategies.
+Expected Results